Wagner birthday "Ring" booed: will clan go up in smoke?

 The six-week-long festival season is a big money spinner for Bayreuth, which Wagner originally chose because it was in the middle of nowhere, but now in summer is a cultural and social hub.

-Guido Redlich, 48, a marketing consultant from Munich, attended partly for Wagner, and partly for the after-opera socialising.
+Guido Redlich, 48, a marketing consultant from Munich, attended partly for Wagner, and partly for the after-opera socializing.

 "I know a lot of people and when I see them afterwards it becomes more easygoing, because during the daytime when you walk around here it's like going to a funeral, it's a horror," he said.
 "After, in private places, like always in Germany, people need a bit of alcohol, but they get comfortable and they laugh at things."